van76007/grpc_bench/spring_boot_grpc/README.md

-1. This repo benchmark Spring Boot Grpc repo: https://github.com/yidongnan/grpc-spring-boot-starter Other flavour of Spring Boot Grpc is LogNet: https://github.com/LogNet/grpc-spring-boot-starter That repo has more Netty settings.
+1. This repo benchmark Spring Boot Grpc repo: https://github.com/yidongnan/grpc-spring-boot-starter Other variant of Spring Boot Grpc is LogNet: https://github.com/LogNet/grpc-spring-boot-starter That repo has more Netty settings.
 Feel free to modify pom.xml to test, e.g.:

 ```aidl